FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 Our View is responsible for the concrete display of the app to the user.
 It renders our widgets and different pages, like the homepage on the smartphone screen.

 The Model contains all the application data.
-It represents stored entities managed by the controller.
-In our case, it represents the conferences.
+It represents stored entities managed by the controller, such as a Conference.

 ### Physical architecture